Metaswitch/clearwater-readthedocs/Exploring Clearwater.md

 ## Call features

-Clearwater has a number of call features provided by its built in TAS, including:
+Clearwater has a number of call features provided by its [built-in TAS](Application-Server-Guide#the-built-in-mmtel-application-server), including:

 * [Call barring](Clearwater Call Barring Support)
 * [Call diversion](Clearwater Call Diversion Support)
 * [Privacy](Clearwater Privacy Feature)

+Clearwater's support for all IR.92 Supplementary Services is discussed in [this document](IR.92-Supplementary-Services).

 ## Scaling and Redundancy